-The Animal Services Fund, one of Washoe County's special revenue funds, includes various revenue sources and related investment earnings specifically appropriated to cover WCRAS shelter and regional field enforcement operations.
+The Animal Services Fund, one of Washoe County's special revenue funds, includes various revenue sources, but is primarily funded by a property tax of .03 cents for every \$100.00 of assessed property value and is appropriated to cover WCRAS shelter and regional field enforcement operations.
 WCRAS and NHS cooperatively share space at the Longley facility.
-NHS leases their space from WCRAS and reimburses WCRAS for operational expenses and a pro-rata share of common area expenses.
+NHS leases their space portion of the facility from WCRAS and reimburses WCRAS for operational expenses and a pro-rata share of common area expenses.